ArchooD2/KevinBacon/README.md

 ## Optimization

-I want this to be optimized, so any suggestions or contributions to enhance the performance and efficiency of the scripts are welcome!
+I want this to be optimized, so any suggestions or contributions to enhance the performance and efficiency of the script (or new scripts) are welcome!
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute.

 ## Contributing

 This project is open for public use.
 Feel free to fork the repository, make improvements, and submit pull requests.
-If you use this in a project, just credit me in the code, please!
+If you use this in a project, just credit me somewhere!

 ## License